nicotsou/nicotsou.com/content/blog/fun-facts-about-switzerland-part-ii/index.md

 Don't worry if you forget it, somebody will remind you to do so.
 It's one of these moments that you feel like a kid, and your parents are teaching you how to behave.

 ![cheesecake.jpeg](images/cheesecake.jpeg)
-_The German version of the cheesecake is one of my favorite deserts.
+_The German version of the cheesecake is one of my favorite desserts.
 You can find plenty of them in multiple variations._

 Time to raise your glass?
 Yeah, I know you will probably try to cheer anyone on the table, but this is not how it works here.